Updated for the 2021-2022 Academic Year

 - Out of a pastoral concern for students, instructors will feel the freedom to briefly depart from their lesson plans to offer timely life wisdom on issues that affect the lives of their students.

 In line with the previous “Student Virtues” section of this handbook, we expect that our instructors will be individuals who pursue virtue and holiness in their own lives as they are challenged to serve as living examples for our students.

 For our live online classes, we use a video-conference software called Zoom, which is both powerful and easy to use.
 Students join their instructors for real-time “face-to-face” class sessions that mimic a brick-and-mortar classroom experience.
 Class participants can see and hear each other throughout each session, a feature that facilitates engagement with the material and interaction among the instructor and students.
 Our instructors can also share their computer screens to show students documents and photos, use a virtual white board to annotate, and even allow students to share their own work on the screen.
 This streamlined technology allows us to bring our students “face to face” with experienced instructors and engaged peers while affording the flexibility of learning from home.

-Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 10, 8, 7, Vista (with SP1 or later) or XP (with SP3 or later).
+Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or higher on one of the following operating systems: Mac OS with Mac OS 10.9 or later; Windows 10, 8, or 7.
 We do not recommend using an iPad or other tablet for joining classes.
-An inexpensive laptop or netbook would be a much better solution, as they enable you to plug an Ethernet cable directly into your computer.
-Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.
+An inexpensive laptop or netbook would be a better solution.
+Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as annotation, which may be used by our instructors for class activities.